ja2/ScreenShot/README.md

 **Configuration**

-To configure the hotkey, or to toggle the right-click functionality, left-click on the icon in the notification area.
+To configure the hotkeys, or to toggle the right-click functionality, left-click on the icon in the notification area.

 *Choosing a hotkey*

-The default hot key is `Shift + Alt + S`, however this may not always work, depending on what other software has set as its own hotkeys/shortcut keys.
+The default hotkeys are `Shift + Alt + S` for the full screen and `Shift + Alt + A` for the active window, however these may not always work, depending on what other software has set as it's own hotkeys/shortcut keys.

 It may be necessary to try a few combinations to see what works for you, especially the `Win` key (which probably won't work remotely, but is included for completeness).

-In general, use combinations with at least one of `Shift`, `Alt`, or `Ctrl` as this will give a better chance of avoiding conflict with other software.
+In general, use combinations with at least two of `Shift`, `Alt`, or `Ctrl` as this will give a better chance of avoiding conflict with other software.

 *Right Click*